SystemsApproach/ops/control.rst

 parameters.

-Using Aether’s 5G connectivity service as an example, suppose an enterprise admin wants to change the *Quality of Service* for a group of mobile devices.
+Using Aether’s 5G connectivity service as an example, suppose an enterprise admin wants to change the *Quality-of-Service* for a group of mobile devices.
 Aether groups devices into a `Device-Group` abstraction where like devices may be configured together.
 This might include modifying the *Maximum Uplink